Skip to main contentSkip to main navigationSkip to footer content

 This course provides the opportunity to explore and gain valuable work experience in a career area related to business.
 Textbook theory and classroom experience are enhanced while working in a supervised professional setting.
 The course incorporates business or business-related assignments that enable students to develop the competencies needed to succeed in a competitive work environment.
 Students are required to complete 135 hours of work and attend a mandatory leadership seminar/conference.
 Grading is on a pass/fail basis.

-PR: Student must have minimum 45 credits overall and 2.0 G.P.A.; Division approval required
+PR: Student must have minimum 45 credits overall and 2.0 GPA; Division approval required

 MGT 251 (0-0-6)